 Step 3B: Response & Possible Recovery in Severe and Fatal Cases

-In many cases of COVID-19, both the innate and adaptive immune responses effectively keep the infection at bay.
+In many cases of COVID, both the innate and adaptive immune responses effectively keep the infection at bay.
 Your immune system causes inflammation and other unpleasant symptoms, but it ultimately fights off the virus without causing widespread damage.
 In other cases, the immune response becomes more frantic and problematic.
 This is more likely to happen for those who are immunocompromised (literally, their immune system is compromised and unable to respond effectively) or have pre-existing health conditions.
 It can also happen to those who are healthy, although much less frequently.
-We do not well understand why some people get sicker than others, although this is a topic for ongoing research.
+We do not understand well why some people get sicker than others, although this is a topic for ongoing research.

 In these more serious cases, the virus infects the lower respiratory tract and moves into the lungs.
 Chest pain, shortness of breath, difficulty breathing, and a deep cough signal that the virus has resulted in damage within the lower respiratory tract.
 Infection and inflammation of the lungs is referred to as pneumonia, which can be severe and fatal.
-It’s typically diagnosed with a chest X-ray, although doctors can often tell by listening to a patient breathe if there is fluid in their lungs.
-This fluid is a result of inflammation triggered by infection and this fluid buildup in the lungs compromises your ability to breathe.
+It’s typically diagnosed with a chest x-ray, although doctors can often tell by listening to a patient breathe if there is fluid in their lungs.
+Fluid is a result of inflammation triggered by infection and fluid buildup in the lungs compromises your ability to breathe.

 The real danger happens at the very bottom of our respiratory tract in balloon-like structures called alveoli.
 Alveoli are surrounded by a net-like arrangement of blood vessels with which they exchange carbon dioxide and oxygen.
 The walls on our alveoli are extremely thin so that oxygen can diffuse into these blood vessels when we breathe in and carbon dioxide can diffuse from the blood vessels back into our alveoli when we breathe out.
 If alveoli don’t function properly, our body can’t get rid of carbon dioxide and is starved of oxygen.

-Serious complications from COVID-19 can happen for various different reasons.
+Serious complications from COVID can happen for various different reasons.
 Some people do not have a sufficient or quick enough immune response to wrestle the virus under control.
 The virus can take over, too many cells die, and this causes serious complications for the lungs and other organs.

 The worst-case scenario is one where your immune system sends cells beyond the lungs, potentially bringing the uncontrolled inflammation elsewhere.
 These immune cells and their production of cytokines can start attacking other organs and lead to multiple organ failure.
 In this case, death can occur.

-Step 4: Recovery & Immunity
+Stage 4: Recovery & Immunity

-Once you recover from COVID-19, your body retains the memory of having had it for some time.
+Once you recover from COVID, your body retains the memory of having had it for some time.
 This is helpful since your cells are then ready to fight again if you are re-exposed.
 You don't have to ramp up as much of an immune response since you already have some antibodies and you have cells prepped to make more.